-Sturdy, permanent screens also can serve as effective guards Conspicuous signs must be posted at the entrances to electrical rooms and similarly guarded locations to alert people to the electrical hazard and to forbid entry to unauthorized people.
+Sturdy, permanent screens also can serve as effective guards.
+Conspicuous signs must be posted at the entrances to electrical rooms and similarly guarded locations to alert people to electrical hazards and forbid unauthorised entry.

 By following these steps, you can help ensure that your electrical equipment is properly guarded and that your employees and customers are protected against electrical hazards.
 It is also important to continually assess and update your safety procedures and guarding to ensure that they are effective and meet the changing needs of your business.

 There are several methods for effectively guarding electrical equipment to prevent injury or damage, including: